• Skip to primary navigation

 Is this granola recipe keto?

-This grain free granola recipe has 12 grams of total carbohydrates per serving, with 3 grams of fiber, 4 grams of sugar and 9 grams of net carbs.
-This granola is lower in carbs compared to many other granola recipes, but is still not a low carb recipe which means it would be difficult to eat this if you are on a keto diet or low carb diet.
+No, while this granola is lower in carbs compared to many other granola recipes, it is still not a low carb recipe which means it would be difficult to eat this if you are on a keto diet or low carb diet.

 Is this granola recipe vegan?